oltdaniel/euler/README.md

 ## About

-This project is a challenge for myself, where I will try to solve all 636 Euler Problems presented by [Project Euler](https://projecteuler.net) in 365.
-The fun during this, will be the implementation in 10 different programming languages for each problem.
+This project is a challenge for myself, where I will try to solve all 636 Euler Problems presented by [Project Euler](https://projecteuler.net) in the most efficient way.
+The fun during this, will be the implementation in 12 different programming languages for each problem.

 Each problem will be described in a pdf that you can generate with `$ make [Number].note`, that contains optimization ideas and basic concepts of how the solution works.
 The solution